 Joe and Marty went to work for a company called Surfboards Makaha.
 Thing were busy and needing some addition help Joe went over to his friend Ben Aipa to see if he wanted to shape.
 After which Ben welcomed his friend’s offer.
 Joe showed Ben the fundamentals of shaping and Ben took to shaping like an eagle to flight.
 Glassing on the other hand was not for Ben.

 After two years the owner of the company didn’t honor the agreement he had made with Joe.
 So Joe left that company and Ben would also leave and go on to work for Greg Noll’s shop.
 The next shop Joe worked for was Surfline.
 Dick Brewer was shaping and Joe was glassing.
 That lasted for about 6 months, when Joe decided to start his own surfboard shop.

 In 1970 Joe started Progressive Expressions.
 Mike Hahn a friend of Joe’s came up with the name.
 The boards were becoming shorter and the kids were doing radical maneuvers.
 He was making his boards and glassing a few of Lightning Bolts Surfboards.
 Bobby Skalak was working for Joe in Honolulu.

 The first shop in Old Koloa Town was located a couple doors down from the current shop.
 After Iniki the occupants of the current shop moved back to the mainland.
 The shop was vacant for a while before Joe and Marty moved in.
 The shop had grown through the years and is one of Kauai better known surf shop.
-Joe and Marty sold the shop and Joe continued to shape and surf.
-In July of 2011 Joe passed away and will be missed by all who have known him.
+Joe and Marty sold the shop and Joe continued to shape and surf before passing away in July of 2011.